-Establishing Award Account and Using Colleague
+Establishing Award Accounts and Using Colleague

-Accessing Colleague General Ledger Accounts
+Using Colleague General Ledger Accounts

-Since you will be responsible for managing spending, you and/or an assistant will need access to the accounts in Colleague.
-With proper access, you will be able to view your account, print reports, and monitor amounts available for each line item within your grant.
-If you and/or your assistant do not have access to the financial system in Colleague, email the Help Desk.
-If your assistant will be accessing Colleague on your behalf, you will also need to email Steve Timm (firstname.lastname@example.org) to provide access to your grant account.
-Please provide the person’s name and the account number for your grant.
-If you and/or your assistant are unfamiliar with the financial system in Colleague, Steve Timm (email@example.com) can provide training.
-You must already have access to Colleague before the training session.
+As a PI, you will be responsible for managing the spending of grant funds.
+You and/or an assistant will need access to the accounts in Colleague.
+You may request access to Colleague via the IT Help Desk.
+Using Colleague, you will be able to view your accounts, print reports, and monitor the amount available for each line item in the budget.
 The most useful reports for grant administration are GLBR (Annual or YTD Budget Report), ACBL (GL Account Balance Inquiry), AHST (GL Account History Inquiry), and LGLA (List GL Activity).

 Paying Expenses Using Grant Funds